 - Video (mp4, m4v, mov, wmv)

-Another noteworthy feature of LearnDash is that it allows you to control when users see specific content and at what specific time.
+Another noteworthy feature LearnDash makes easy is the control of when users see specific content and at what specific time.
 In other words, it allows you to Drip-Feed Content according to a lesson release schedule.

 As mentioned, drip-feed content enables you to guide your users.
 But guide them down what?
-If you have multiple related courses, then with LearnDash, you can Create Learning Paths (or a path of prerequisites) that determine what courses users take and in what order.
+If you have multiple related online courses, then with LearnDash, you can Create Learning Paths (or a path of course prerequisites) that determine what online learning path users take and in what order.

 First, go to the left margin where it says LearnDash LMS.
 Just underneath, you’ll see the Quizzes link.
 The nice thing about LearnDash is that they have an advanced quizzing feature that enables you to create a wide variety of question types, as shown below:

 Note that focus mode is optional.
 To enable it, go to the LearnDash settings within the WordPress dashboard as shown below.

 Then, under “General”, go to the Design & Content Elements section and enable focus mode.

 You’re almost done.
-Once you enable focus mode, you’ll have the option of specifying the Content Width.
+Once you enable focus mode, you’ll have the option of specifying the content width within your own courses.
 Note that the content width specifies how wide the content will appear on the screen.
-It thus affects the width of the lessons, topics, quizzes, and assignments.
+It thus affects the width of the lessons and topics, quizzes, and assignments.
 The width of the course page does not actually change.
 I recommend sticking with the default width – 960px.

-Now that we’ve covered the logistics behind building a course with LearnDash, it’s time to explore the other half of its purpose – monetizing your courses.
+Now that we’ve covered the logistics behind creating a course with LearnDash, it’s time to explore the other half of its purpose – monetizing your courses.

 One of the most important elements of a complete LearnDash review is a deep dive into monetization, considering you are looking to use it to profit from online course creation.
-Once your courses are complete and ready to go to market, you’ll need to understand what the logistics behind marketing and selling your courses entail.
+Once your courses are complete and ready to go to market, you’ll need to understand what the logistics behind marketing and selling your own courses entail.
 Overall, you need to ask yourself three e-commerce questions:

 You can address the above three questions by integrating LearnDash with a third party plugin that can add additional functionality to your WordPress site:

 - Payment gateways (Stripe, 2Checkout)